 San Diego, California 92101

 Strollers and wheelchairs can be rented at the ticket booth.
-You an also sign up for different special viewing options when buying your tickets.
-Maps of the zoo are located near-by.
+You can also sign up for different special viewing options when buying your tickets.
+Maps of the zoo are located nearby.